-16.12 The Commissioner shall:
+17.12 The Commissioner shall:

-- (a) advise the applicant if he or she will not be making an application to a judge; and - (b) after deciding whether or not to apply to a judge, provide a written report providing reasons for the decision. - 16.13 The Integrity Commissioner's report on a complaint or an application shall be placed on an agenda for consideration at a public meeting of the Committee of the Whole or Council, in accordance with the Procedure By-law, as determined by the Clerk in consultation with the Integrity Commissioner.
+- (a) advise the applicant if he or she will not be making an application to a judge; and - (b) after deciding whether or not to apply to a judge, provide a written report providing reasons for the decision. - 17.13 The Integrity Commissioner's report on a complaint or an application shall be placed on an agenda for consideration at a public meeting of the Council, in accordance with the Procedure By-law, as determined by the Clerk in consultation with the Integrity Commissioner.